shivamnegi404/shivamnegi404/README.md

-Hi 👋 I'm a Data & Engineering Consultant
+Hi 👋 I'm a Data Analyst.
 =====================================

 * ✉️  You can contact me at [shivamnegi404@gmail.com](mailto:shivamnegi404@gmail.com)